 Anteaters eat ants and termites, eating only at one nest.
 This allows the ants to replenish the colonies before the anteater comes back.
 Anteaters are slow animals, but the claws on their front paws can take down a jaguar.

-Sloths are extremely slow animals, and one of the ways that they survive against predators is due to their excellent camouflage.
+Sloths are extremely slow animals, and one of the ways they survive against predators is their excellent camouflage.
 The fur on a sloth provides a home for algae, and the green color from the algae helps to camouflage the sloths in the trees.
 Many predators are unable to see them, thinking they are part of the tree.

 Primates are the order that most people know about as humans are one of the many species.
 Primates can be found on every continent as humans, but many species only live in Asia and Africa.
-Some can be found in Southern Mexico, Central and South America.
+Some can be found in Southern Mexico, Central, and South America.

 Primates have five fingers with fingernails.
 All primates have opposing thumbs, allowing them to use tools.
 Most primates have tails except for apes and humans.